fishjam-cloud/membrane_rtc_engine/ex_webrtc/integration_test/test_videoroom/README.md

 * clients joining all at once (4 clients)
 * clients joining with: camera and mic, camera only, mic only, without any media sources (a single client for each of the cases, all in a single room at once)

-There are currently 3 testing scenarios of simulcast functionalities:
-* client disables medium encoding and then enables it again
-* client changes received encoding to low and then changes to medium
-* client gradually disables all encodings and then gradually enables them again

 There is one test of updating metadata functionalities:
 * client updates peer metadata and then updates track metadata